xrochoa/scaffolder/README.md

 ---
 ##Creates a frontend project template using:
-- npm: package management
+* npm: package management
-- gulp: lint, bundle, and minify
+* gulp: lint, bundle, and minify
--- sass (all css is bundled in style.css)
+	* sass (all css is bundled in style.css)
--- browserify, Babelify (all ES6 is bundled in main.js)
+	* browserify, babelify (all ES6 is bundled in main.js)
--- html and images are minified
+	* html and images are minified
--- resources are copied
+	* resources are copied
--- browser-sync for live reloading of any change
+	* browser-sync for live reloading of any change
--- eslint to check for javascript errors
+	* eslint to check for javascript errors

 ---
 ## Run: